unahouExosite/docs/murano/products/device_api/http/README.md

 <blank line>
 ```

 When the dataport is updated and a value is returned, a `Last-Modified` header is included.
-When it is vital for your application to receive all updates to a dataport, you can pass the `Last-Modified` header value back to the `If-Not-Modified-Since` header in your next request to make sure that you don't miss any points that may have been written since the last request returned.
+When it is vital for your application to receive all updates to a dataport, you can pass the `Last-Modified` header value back to the `If-Not-Modified-Since` header in your next request to make sure you don't miss any points that may have been written since the last request returned.

 ### example